LxLeChat/FlowChartCore/README.md

+# OnGoing Problem
+Right Know i tried to migrate for netstandard2.0 fo netcoreapp3.1 ... i thought i was successfull .. until i tried to laod the module onto linux ... wich failed miserably! so right know it will work on pscore on windows... trying to figure out how to make it work ... but unfortunally i really dont know what i'm doing here ^^ (not joking!) ... maybe i'll fall back to netstandard2.0

 # FlowChartCore
 The main goal is to document Powershell Scripts.
 The Module will allow you to generate a dot graph definition.
 This definition can then be consumed by GraphViz to generate a nice flow chart of your script
 Since i'm discovring a lot of bugs, and strange behavior, the module is not published in the PSGallery at the moment.